Lockheed A-12: M-21

-The M-21, a two-seat variant, carried and launched the Lockheed D-21, an unmanned, faster and higher-flying reconnaissance drone.
+The M-21, a two-seat variant, carried and launched the Lockheed D-21, an uncrewed, faster and higher-flying reconnaissance drone.
 The M-21 had a pylon on its back for mounting the drone and a second cockpit for a Launch Control Operator/Officer (LCO) in the place of the A-12's Q bay.
 The D-21 was autonomous; after launch, it would fly over the target, travel to a predetermined rendezvous point, eject its data package, and self-destruct.
 A C-130 Hercules would catch the package in midair.

 The M-21 program was canceled in 1966 after a drone collided with the mother ship at launch.
-The crew safely ejected, but LCO Ray Torrick drowned when his flight suit filled with water after landing in the ocean.
+The crew ejected, but LCO Ray Torrick drowned when his flight suit filled with water after landing in the ocean.

 The D-21 lived on in the form of a B-model launched from a pylon under the wing of the B-52 bomber.
 The D-21B performed operational missions over China from 1969 to 1971, but was not particularly successful.